Mike Flanagan's unrealized projects: Scare Dares

 In March 2012, after the release of Flanagan's first film Absentia (2011), he was set to write and direct Scare Dares, a low-budget paranormal horror film starring Courtney Bell, Katie Parker, Justin Gordon and Morgan Peter Brown, who all previously appeared in Absentia.
 Produced by Fallback Plan Productions, the film would have centered on a smartphone app that leads users to known areas of paranormal phenomena in central California.
 Things go wrong when a group of estranged friends kick off a reunion weekend by visiting ghostly hotspots and engaging in occult dares.
 The film was set to be released in 2013, before being cancelled for undisclosed reasons.

+Peekers

+In October 2013, Lionsgate Films announced plans to distribute Peekers, a horror film based on the short story of the same name by Kealan Patrick Burke, with Flanagan and Jeff Howard writing the script.

 I Know What You Did Last Summer reboot

-In September 2014, Sony Pictures revealed plans to remake I Know What You Did Last Summer (1997), with Flanagan and Jeff Howard writing the script.
+In September 2014, Sony Pictures revealed plans to remake I Know What You Did Last Summer (1997), with Flanagan and Howard writing the script.
 The film was a high priority and was initially set for release in 2016, and required an estimated budget of $15–20 million.
 Flanagan confirmed that his new iteration of the franchise would be a reboot and not include elements of the 1973 novel nor of the 1997 feature film.
-The project was ultimately never made and was subsequently canceled.
+The project was ultimately canceled.